CTLMath/birs2025/preworkshop.md

 ## nbgrader

-[nbgrader](https://nbgrader.readthedocs.io) is a Python package for creating and managing auto-graded assignments in Jupyter notebooks.
+[nbgrader](https://nbgrader.readthedocs.io) is a Python package for creating and managing autograded assignments in Jupyter notebooks.
 Unfortunately, nbgrader does not work on Syzygy and so users must install Python and Jupyter on their own machines to create nbgrader assignments.

 Once you are running Python and Jupyter on your machine, install nbgrader: